A note on robust convex risk measures: Introduction

-In this paper, we then study the general properties of worst-case convex risk measures under uncertainty on random variables on $L^p$ spaces.
-More specifically, we are interested in the properties of the map $X\mapsto\rho^{WC}(X)$.
-Our study is the first paper to deal with such features for general convex risk measures.
-The goal of most papers in this stream (see the mentioned paper below) is to develop closed forms over specific uncertainty sets, mostly for distortion risk measures or other specific classes of risk measures, instead of the properties of $\rho^{WC}$ as a risk measure per se.
-Exceptions are \cite{Moresco2023}, where it is studied on a dynamic setup the interplay between the primal properties of $\rho^{WC}$ and those for $\mathcal{U_X}$, and \cite{Righi2024}, where risk measures over sets of random variables are studied.
-Nonetheless, none of such papers deal with the features we approach in this study or in the same generality we do.
+Propositions \ref{prp:ent} to \ref{prp:ES} present concrete instances of law-invariant convex risk measures within our framework.
+Specifically, we extend existing theory by deriving closed-form solutions for the Entropic Risk Measure, Shortfall Risk, Optimized Certainty Equivalent (OCE), Mean-plus-Semi-Deviation, Expectile, and Expected Shortfall.
+These results represent a contribution since such formulations nest others in the literature or are totally new, easing their implementation into practical matters.

-In \Cref{thm:WC}, we prove results that establish its convex conjugate, also known as penalty term, in the specialized risk measures literature.
-We show that the penalty term becomes where $\mathbb{Q}$ is some element of $L^q$, the usual topological dual of $L^p$, and $\mathcal{Q}\subseteq L^q$ is the usual set for dual representation of $\rho$.
-The key ingredient is to use worst-case expectations $g_Y(X)=\sup_{Z\in\mathcal{U}_X}E_Y[-Z]$, for $Y\in\mathcal{Q}$, as building blocks.
-With such a penalty term for dual representation, we can provide more concrete formulations for key tools in the risk measures literature, such as the acceptance sets, as well as refine results for closed forms of worst-case convex risk measures for specific choices of the uncertainty sets $\mathcal{U}_X$.
-Most papers in the literature, such as in \cite {Bartl2020}, \cite{Bernard2022}, \cite{Cornilly2018A}, \cite{Cornilly2019}, \cite{Shao2023}, and \cite{Hu2024}, focus on developing closed forms over specific uncertainty sets, mostly for distortion risk measures or other specific classes of risk measures, instead of the more general features we address in this paper.
+To the best of our knowledge, this is the first study to address these features in the context of law-invariant convex risk measures.
+The goal of most papers in this stream (see the mentioned paper above) is to develop closed forms over specific uncertainty sets, mostly for distortion risk measures or other specific classes of risk measures.
+Other papers address uncertainty sets of risk measures in a more general setup, such as \cite{Moresco2023}, which examines a dynamic setting, the interplay between the properties of risk measures and uncertainty sets, and \cite{Righi2024}, which develops risk measures over sets of random variables.
+However, none of these contributions considers the features examined in the present study.